‘’One Autumn night in Sudbury town,

 The windows of the wayside inn

-Gleamed red with fire light through the leaves
+Gleamed red with fire light through

 Of wood bine, hanging from the eaves,